Science Education Associate

 - co-developing environmental justice research and education with faculty, programs, and frontline leaders

-- designing research and action projects for community and education outcomes
+- designing interdisciplinary and research and action projects for community, policy, sustainability, and education outcomes

 - developing theory-informed strategies for community and capacity building

-- use of geoscience education research for decision making: designing for systems engagement, spatial evaluation of inequities, geoscience and climate literacy, civic motivation and change making attitudes
+- use of geoscience education research for decision making: e.g. designing for learning across cultural and organizational knowledge boundaries, building systems thinking and connections needed for structural change, advancing geoscience and climate literacy, improving community connection and social change attitudes

 Civic Learning in the Major by Design (AAC&U)